 As with No. 2 above, deep dive into your talent acquisition challenges – can they be solved with more engaging, accurate job descriptions, do they relate to a poor social media and online presence, are your compensation offerings far below market value causing both active and passive candidates to turn away?
 Evaluate the current state of your talent strategy, then explore steps to overcome; from here, integrate and align these talent strategies with your overarching employment brand efforts.

 The marketing and talent strategy lines are continuing to blur.
-According to Shaunda Zilich, GE’s Global Employment Brand Leader, “Companies will start to respect employment brand as much if not more than company or consumer brand.
-Business leaders are going to realize employment brand has a great impact not only on finding and keeping top talent in order to have and provide the very best products and services, but also … it's important to realize ‘If I don't take care of my employment brand, my corporate brand doesn't mean a thing.’”
+According to one global employment brand leader we spoke with, from a Fortune 500 organization, “Companies will start to respect employment brand as much, if not more, than company or consumer brand.
+Business leaders are going to realize employment brand has a great impact not only on finding and keeping top talent in order to have and provide the very best products and services, but also … it's important to realize ‘If I don't take care of my employment brand, my corporate brand doesn't mean a thing.'"

 Companies need to partner with marketing to tell their employment and consumer brand stories, to make certain go-to-market strategies are aligned organization-wide, and to achieve maximum outreach.